mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 #### 7.2.1 Configuring the LicenseToken in Studio Pro

-In Mendix Studio Pro, go to [Project Settings](/refguide8/project-settings) and follow these steps:
+1. In Mendix Studio Pro, go to [App Settings](/refguide/project-settings).

 1. In the **Configurations** tab, click **Edit**.